To commemorate the 150th anniversary of the outbreak of the American Civil War,

 Jeff R. Bridgman, the nation’s premier antique flag specialist, will present a selection of rare and important period flags at several art and antique fairs across the country.
 With stops in Kent, Connecticut, Aspen, Colorado, Nantucket, Massachusetts, and Baltimore, Maryland, Bridgman will roll out a spectacular collection of flags that convey one of the most important periods of time in our nation’s history.

-“I plan to display an exciting group of flags in terms of quality, design, and rarity” said York, Pennsylvania-based Bridgman, who over the twenty years in business has brought attention to this highly neglected field, and boasts a collection of over 2,000 antique flags and political banners from both the North and the South.
+“I plan to display an exciting group of flags in terms of quality, design, and rarity,” said York, Pennsylvania-based Bridgman, who over twenty years in business have brought attention to this highly neglected field, and boasts a collection of over 2,000 antique flags and political banners from both the North and the South.

 Bridgman said that institutions all over the country are mounting special exhibitions of art and artifacts that will mirror the 5-year duration of the Civil War (1861-65).